MarioMingarro/ClimaRep/README.md

 ## Overview

-The `ClimaRep` package offers tools to analyze the climate representativeness of defined areas, assessing current conditions and evaluating how they are projected to change under future climate change scenarios.
+The `ClimaRep` package offers tools to analyze the climate representativeness of defined areas, assessing current conditions and evaluating how they are projected to change under future scenarios.
-Using spatial data, including climate raster layers, the input area polygons, and a polygon of the study area, the package quantifies this representativeness and analyzes its transformation.
+Using spatial data, including climate raster layers, the input reference area polygons, and a polygon of the study area, the package quantifies this representativeness and analyzes its transformation.

 Key features include:
 * Filtering raster climate variables to reduce multicollinearity (`vif_filter`).